Leadership in Sustainable Business Practices

 Change Leadership for Sustainability (MGMT198)

-Study proven change management processes and leadership practices that you can use to convince hard-nosed decision-makers to undertake sustainability initiatives and mobilize others to join sustainability efforts will be covered.
-Develop winning strategies and become a change agent in the field of sustainability.
+Study proven change management processes and leadership practices you can use that will convince hard-nosed decisionmakers to undertake sustainability initiatives and mobilize others to join sustainability efforts that will help you to develop winning strategies and become a change agent.
 Assess real-world cases of sustainability projects to identify what contributed to their success and diagnose what was missing if an effort was unsuccessful.
 Learn how to handle objections and to appropriately engage with both supporters and detractors of your change effort.
 Synthesize the most relevant and useful elements from various leadership frameworks and describe how you would use a few key leadership practices, paradoxes or techniques on a project that would help a specific organization become a more sustainable enterprise.

 Applied Project Preparation, Sustainability (MGMT290)